Psychologic Support

 1. Obtain baseline vital signs; report any elevated temperature.

-2. Provide oral hygiene and remove dentures.
+2. Provide oral hygiene and remove dentures.3.
+Remove client's clothing and dress in clean gown.

 4. Remove nail polish, cosmetics, hair pins, prostheses.